TortugaResearch/Tortuga.Anchor/Tortuga.Anchor/DocumentationDocNet/ChangeTracking.md

 These interfaces are specific to Tortuga Anchor.

 The `ChangedProperties()` method will return a readonly list of modified property names.
 To get the previous value of any property, use the `GetPreviousValue(string propertyName)` method.
 Retrieving the current value can be done normally or via reflection.

+These interfaces are meant to be used for logging changes to an object.
+They are also used by Tortuga Chain when generating SQL.

+## IEditableObject

+The `IEditableObject` is used in .NET to deal with short-term, revertible changes.
+If you imagine a dialog window with Ok and Cancel buttons, that would normally be implemented using `IEditableObject`.
+Data grids in WinForms and WPF also use this interface.

+In Tortuga Anchor, this interface is exposed by the `EditableObjectModel` and `EditableObjectModelCollection` base classes.
+As with `ChangeTrackingModelBase`, the `BeginEdit()`, `EndEdit()`, and `CancelEdit()` methods are implemented at the object graph level.

+Since `EditableObjectModel` and `EditableObjectModelCollection` also implement `IRevertibleChangeTracking`, you effective have two levels of undo possible.